 - Riverside County Health officials need cooperation with contact tracing.
 Hundreds of contact tracers are calling those who test positive for or who were exposed to COVID-19, in an effort to identify the source of the infection, and who the patient may have been in contact with - read more

-- For a list of open and closed City facilities click here.
+- Temecula City Hall is open to public virtually (no walk-ins) - read more For a list of open and closed City facilities click here.

 - POTENTIAL SCAM ALERT!
 The City of Temecula is not calling individual residents or businesses to discuss any economic recovery options.
 If you receive a call of this nature, please let us know at email@example.com.
 Read more about potential Coronavirus scams here.

-City of Temecula - For COVID-19-related inquires not found on this web site, click here to contact us.
-You may also call the City of Temecula’s COVID-19 Hotline Monday through Friday, 8 am to 5 pm, at 951-506-5111.
+City of Temecula - For COVID-19-related inquires not found on this website, click here to contact us.
+The City of Temecula’s COVID-19 Hotline is also available Monday through Friday, 8 am to 5 pm, at 951-506-5111.

-Riverside County Public Health - For questions regarding which businesses can be open or which activities are permitted, you may contact the Riverside County Public Health’s COVID-19 hotline at 951-351-6866, or email firstname.lastname@example.org.
-You may also contact the State of California (provided below) as the County of Riverside is following the State's Guidance on reopening.
+Riverside County Public Health - For questions regarding which businesses may be open or which activities are permitted, contact the Riverside County Public Health COVID-19 Hotline at 951-351-6866, email firstname.lastname@example.org, or contact the State of California (provided below) as the County of Riverside is following the State's Guidance on reopening.

-State of California - For questions regarding which businesses can be open or which activities are permitted, as the State of California moves through each re-opening phase, you may contact the State of California via their hotline at 833-544-2374, or by email at EssentialServicesInquiries@cdph.ca.gov, or contact them online here.
+State of California - For questions regarding which businesses may be open or which activities are permitted, as the State of California moves through each re-opening phase, contact the State of California via their hotline at 833-544-2374, by email at EssentialServicesInquiries@cdph.ca.gov, or online here.

 If you need first responder assistance - including police or fire, or plan to visit your doctor, urgent care or the hospital emergency room - please call ahead and tell them your symptoms so they can prepare.